ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

-# THE EARLY STAGE STARTUP PLAYBOOK: For teams of 0-5 people, building the new products and companies by the crazy ones.
+# Building from scratch: For teams of 0-5 people, building the new products and companies.
-The Early Stage Startup Playbook
+An early stage Startup Playbook

 By: Chris Ragobeer
 2024, Chris Ragobeer